TheHighFish/openholdembot/##_OpenHoldem_Release_Directory_##/scraper/Readme.txt

 Per default we ship several tablemaps for poker-simulators and exclude real-world tablemaps to keep the download small.
-To get all "official" tablemaps execute the script Update_Tablemaps.bat.
+To get all "official" tablemaps
+(plus two replay-frames per map as setup-instruction) execute the script Update_Tablemaps.bat.